Growth exponent for loop-erased random walk in three dimensions: Estimates on escape probabilities

-As in Theorem 4.10 in \cite{Mas}, using the same technique, one can prove a ``reverse" separation lemma.
-Let $Y$ be a random walk started uniformly on the circle $\partial B_{n}$ and conditioned to hit 0 before leaving $B_{n}$.
-Let $X$ be the time reversal of $S^{\diamondsuit}_{n}$ (so that $X$ is also a process from $\partial B_{n}$ to 0).
-As before, for $k \le n$, let
+As in Theorem 4.10 of \cite{Mas}, using a similar technique, one can prove a ``reverse" separation lemma as follows.
+Let $Z$ be a random walk started uniformly on $\partial B_{n}$ and conditioned to hit 0 before hitting the boundary of $B_{n}$.
+Let $W$ be the time reversal of $LE (S [0, \tau_{n}] )$ which is independent of $Z$.
+Note that $W$ is a process starting from $\partial B_{n}$ and its endpoint is the origin.
+We write $\sigma^{Z}_{k}$ for the first time that $Z$ hits $B (k )$ and define $\sigma^{W}_{k}$ similarly.
+For $k \le n$, we define the event $A (k)$ by